 As Fast As Possible

 While 8GB of RAM is enough from gaming in 2019– if you’re live streaming or like to have multiple applications open while gaming, 16GB is preferred in 2020 and beyond.
 Everything beyond that is excessive.

 You may be wondering just how important RAM is for gaming; Nowadays, a pack of dual 4GB DDR4 RAM sticks costs as much as an entry-level gaming graphics card.
-So, it’s only natural that you want to ensure that getting more RAM will be worth the price.
+So, it’s only natural that you want to be sure that getting more RAM will be worth the price.

 Is 4GB Enough?

-Although a lot of games work perfectly fine with only 4GB of RAM, some particularly demanding games will require more or you will encounter frequent drops in framerate and screen stutter.
+Although a lot of games work perfectly fine with only 4GB of RAM, some especially demanding games will need more or you will encounter frequent drops in framerate and screen stutter.

 Moreover, with 4GB of RAM, you will still run into issues while having many tabs opened in your browser, for instance.
 You can also forget about seamless gaming and web surfing or multi-tasking simultaneously with just 4GB.